alexa-samples/skill-sample-python-sauce-boss/instructions/customize-skill-content.md

         ```js
         "en": {
             ...,
-            'RECIPE_NOT_FOUND_REPROMPT': "Which sauce would you like to learn how to make?",
+            'RECIPE_NOT_FOUND_REPROMPT': "Which sauce would you like to learn how to make?", <-- CHANGED
             ...,
             ...
         }